Gorilla trekking

 Combine your trek with other African adventures

 Seeing the gorillas in their natural habitat is a once-in-a-lifetime experience, but there are plenty of other amazing things to see and do in Africa too.
-You could head to the Serengeti or Masai Mara on a safari to spot the Big 5 or continue with the trekking and tackle the highest peak in Africa – Mt Kilimanjaro.
+You could head to the Serengeti or Masai Mara on a safari to spot the Big 5 or continue the trekking theme and tackle the highest peak in Africa – Mt Kilimanjaro.
 Make your gorilla trek part of your longer African adventure with any of the trips below.

-Tailor-Made trips
+Explore Tailor-Made trips